How To Remove Bike Pedals – Bike Maintenance Tips

 How Do You Tell The Different Pedals Apart?

 If you still can’t find the indications then there is another trick to it.
 Right pedals are always going to have standard threads, and their angles will be to the right side.
-Left pedals are going to be reversely threaded, their angles will be to the left side.
+The left pedals are going to be reversely threaded, and their angles will be to the left side.

 Read More Bike Maintenance Tips: